YoCodingMonster/OpenFreezeCenter/README.md

 - get it by :-> ```sudo apt-get install python3-tk```
 ### crontab python3 library
 - get it by :-> ```sudo apt-get install python3-crontab```
+### Disable SECURE BOOT because it interferes with the permission of the script to read/write to EC file.

 # BEOFRE UPDATING PLEASE UNINSTALL THE PREVIOUS VERSION BY USING THE PROVIDED UNINSTALL OPTION IN THIS SOFTWARE